 6. Strict security measures

-Outsourcing introduces privacy and security risks like data protection and compliance challenges.
+Outsourcing introduces privacy and security risks, such as data protection and compliance challenges.
 Thorough risk assessments and robust security measures are essential to effectively mitigate these concerns.

 7. Cost evaluation